HNLMS Abraham van der Hulst (F832)

 HNLMS Abraham van der Hulst (Hr.Ms.
 Abraham van der Hulst) was a ship of the Karel Doorman-class of multi-purpose frigates of the Royal Netherlands Navy where it used the radio call sign was "PAMF".
 Built by the shipyard Koninklijke Schelde Groep in Vlissingen.
 The ship is named after the Dutch Admiral Abraham van der Hulst.
 She was sold to the Chilean Navy where the ship was renamed Almirante Blanco Encalada.

 Dutch service

 HNLMS Abraham van der Hulst was one of six Karel Doorman-class frigates that were built at the Koninklijke Schelde Groep in Vlissingen.
 The keel laying took place on 8 February 1989 and the launching on 7 September 1991.
 The ship was put into service on 15 December 1993.

-13 February 1998 while off Corsica serving in the NATO squadron STANAVFORMED she received orders to steam through the Suez canal to the Persian Gulf to join a UN operation to enforce a trade embargo on Iraq.
+13 February 1998 while off Corsica serving in the NATO squadron STANAVFORMED she received orders to steam through the Suez Canal to the Persian Gulf to join a UN operation to enforce a trade embargo on Iraq.
 This lasted until 31 May that year.
 After this she was sent to Eritrea to assist with the evacuation of European citizens.

-The ship took part in Operation Enduring Freedom around the Arabian Peninsula.
+After 9/11 the ship part was deployed to the Caribbean in 2002, to execute counter narcotics operation, as backfill for US Navy and Coast Guard units, that were deployed to Operation Enduring Freedom.